Once Upon a Time in Florida

 There is much more to discover in this vibrant anthology, which celebrates the 50th anniversary of Florida Humanities, the state affiliate of the National Endowment for the Humanities, and presents selections from the timeless and treasure-filled archives of Florida Humanities’ award-winning FORUM magazine.

 Jacki Levine is a longtime Florida journalist.
-From 2017 to 2021, she was editor of FORUM, the award-winning magazine of Florida Humanities.
+She was editor of FORUM, the award-winning magazine of Florida Humanities, from 2017 to 2021.
 Previously, Levine was managing editor of the Gainesville Sun for 14 years and founding editor of Gainesville Magazine.
 She grew up on Miami Beach and currently lives in Gainesville.

 There are currently no reviews available